Performing Arts Against AIDS

 The series is curated by David Lai, co-president and founder of Park Avenue Artists.

 Series Supporter tickets, which include prime seats to all three house concerts, are on sale now.
-Tickets to individual performances are not available.
+Tickets to Denyce Graves’ individual performance are now available.

 Graves, recognized as one of today’s most exciting vocal stars, will perform Thursday, January 31.
 She has become most beloved to operatic audiences for her portrayals of the title roles in Carmen and Samson et Dalila.
 These signature roles have taken her to the Metropolitan Opera, Vienna Staatsoper, Royal Opera House, Covent Garden, San Francisco Opera, Opéra National de Paris, Lyric Opera of Chicago, Bayerische Staatsoper, Opernhaus Zürich, Teatro Real in Madrid and many more.